Why Do Addicts Relapse When Things Are Good

 Fighting Negative Emotions is a Constant Battle

 As anyone who’s gone through a relapse knows, it’s easy to be hard on yourself.
 This is especially true if you relapse when things are going good.
-When I’ve relapsed before, I’ve been my own worst critic.
+When I’ve relapsed and been accepted back into recovery support groups, I’ve been my own worst critic.
 I’ve become frustrated with myself in many ways.
 Frustrated over my emotional vulnerabilities, frustrated at the timing of it, and just overall frustrated with the way my brain works.

 This is very normal.
 The trick is not to let it get you down too much.
 Of course, a relapse is tough to deal with.
 There’s no sense in making it tougher.
 One of the great things I’ve learned through Narcotics Anonymous is not to talk down on yourself.
 Even being a little bit self deprecating can create issues and plant seeds of doubt.
 You need to be your own cheerleader sometimes.